 - Crackers (read a review of a rice cracker fortified with nuts)

-- Chips (such as multigrain tortilla chip)
+- Chips (such as multigrain tortilla chips)

 - Tortillas or wraps